CodeYellowBV/django-binder/README.md

 There are two ways to run the tests:
 - Run directly `./setup.py test` (requires you to have python3 and postgres installed)
 - Run with docker `docker-compose run binder ./setup.py test`

+## MySQL support

+MySQL is supported, but only with the goal to replace it with PostgreSQL.
+This means it has a few limitations:

+- `where` filtering on `with` relations is not supported.